COAL

 2. Cannel Coal: Cannel coal is another type of sapropelic coal that is characterized by its distinct physical properties.
 It has a relatively homogeneous and fine-grained texture, often resembling shale or compacted clay.
 Cannel coal has a high carbon content and a relatively low ash content, making it a high-quality coal for fuel purposes.

 Coal is formed through a process called coalification, which occurs over millions of years.
 The formation of coal involves the transformation of organic plant material into a carbon-rich substance under specific conditions.
-Here is a general overview of the formation of coal:

-5. Coalification: The heat and pressure during burial cause the chemical composition of the peat to change.
+5. Coalification : The heat and pressure during burial cause the chemical composition of the peat to change.
 Volatile components, such as water, methane, and carbon dioxide, are gradually expelled, leaving behind a carbon-rich solid material.
 This process of chemical and physical transformation is known as coalification.

-6. Types of Coal: The degree of coalification and the resulting type of coal depend on factors such as temperature, pressure, and the duration of coalification.
-The stages of coalification or coal ranks include lignite, sub-bituminous coal, bituminous coal, and finally, anthracite.
+6. Types of Coal : The degree of coalification and the resulting type of coal depend on factors such as temperature, pressure, and the duration of coalification.
+The stages of coalification or coal ranks include lignite, sub bituminous coal, bituminous coal and finally anthracite.
 The carbon content and energy content increase as coal progresses from lignite to anthracite.

 Fig.: Grade of coal